shutter-network/shutter-keyper-deployment/README.md

        - Define the target(s) for the pushgateway with `PUSHGATEWAY_URL` (multiple targets can be separated by commas).

          The default value points to a pushgateway operated by the Shutter Network team.
 To gain access please ask for credentials in the Shutter Network Discourse forum.

+> *) **NOTE**: The `example-mainnet.env` file is a template for Gnosis mainnet deployment.
+If you want to deploy a Keyper for the Chiado testnet instead, use the `example-chiado.env` file.

 ## Running